 While the memories are still fresh in my head, I thought I would share with you my recent road trip to Vienna & Budapest.
 While writing this post I realized how much I enjoy writing about my travel experiences and I hope there will be many more travel blogs to come in the future 🙂

 Only a 6 hour drive from Belgrade (plus an extra hour waiting at the border) is the beautiful city of Vienna.
-This is a city which has been on my long list of places I have wanted to see in my lifetime and I am so happy I got to go there.
+This is a city which has been on my long list of places I have wanted to see in my lifetime.
+I am so happy I got to go there.

-I hope you have enjoyed reading some of my experiences, I do have other photos in my Instagram highlights which you can check out.
+I hope you have enjoyed reading some of my experiences.
+I do have other photos in my Instagram highlights which you can check out.
 If there is a place you have been to which you have found amazing let me know in the comments below.

 Ciao for now 🙂